 Would you pray for me?
 These are uncharted waters.
-There is much that goes into launching a book(s) successfully and marketing it/them well thereafter.
+There is much that goes into launching and successfully marketing books.
 I want to avoid errors and costly mistakes, but more than that, I want this project to succeed.
 What will success look like?
 Little ones learning that God is good, kind, and even fun.
 They can trust Him.
 He loves them, and He wants a personal relationship with them.

 Perhaps you are thinking, Well, that’s great Shelleen, You go ahead and haste to bring Him laud, but I don’t sing and write stories.
 I’m not that creative.
 Really?
 Creativity’s facial expressions are endless.
 But can I just say that regardless of how you rate your creativity, each one of us has a story to tell?
 The road you have traveled to find and know God’s heart and all the goodness that pours from it is uniquely your own.